 The Best (and Worst) Ways to Store Your Weed

-Lose the plasticBefore we start talking solutions, let’s identify and get rid of one problem: plastic sucks as a storage option.
+Plastic sucks as a storage option.
 Its static charge can fry succulent trichomes (the beautiful little hairs), so immediately remove any flower in plastic bags or containers.
-That includes those handy plastic medicine jars.
+That includes those childproof containers sold at most dispensaries.
 Unless your storage time is measured in days, you’re subject to the same issues we’re looking to avoid.
 They’ll surely do in a pinch, but think of these as good travel packs rather than long-term solutions.

 There’s no better container for cannabis than glass.
-It’s not static like plastic, won’t affect the taste like metal containers tend to, and allows for an airtight seal to protect against oxidization.
-But unless you have access to special anti-UV glass coating, that clear view won’t protect your weed from light that speeds up the THC's (the high) degradation into CBN (that sleepy feeling), leaving you with weed that’s only good for one thing: couch lock.
+It’s not static like plastic, won’t affect the taste like metal containers tend to, allows for an airtight seal to protect against oxidization, and is easy to clean.
+But clear glass is no good—light speeds up the THC's (the high) degradation into CBN (that sleepy feeling), leaving you with weed that’s only good for one thing: couch lock.
 Combat this by wrapping your glass in a towel or storing it in a dark place.

-If your idea of long-term storage is Tupperware, let’s at least lessen the damage.
+If your idea of long-term storage is still Tupperware, let’s at least lessen the damage.
 Grab that same kind of parchment paper popular for concentrates and softly wrap your bud before placing it inside.
 You’ll then have a built-in surface for breaking apart nugs or rolling joints.

-Use a humidorCigars are often stored in over 70% humidity.
-Cannabis needs not this added moisture, with recommendations of anywhere from 50-65% and industry leader Boveda agreeing on 63%.
+Cigars are often stored in over 70% humidity.
+Cannabis doesn’t need this level of moisture.
+Its happiest around 50% to 65%—industry leader Boveda likes 63%.
 Sadly, this means your humidor must choose between tobacco and marijuana.
 We recommend making the best blunts ever from the cigars you kick out into a box on a counter.

 Spring for humidity packets